skx/chronicle2/README.md

     chronicle --exclude-plugins=AllTags,RecentPosts --force ..

-> **NOTE**: The plugins which generate output pages are located beneath `Chronicle::Plugin::Generate`.
-The plugins which generate snippets available to all pages are located beneath `Chronicle::Plugin::Snippets`.
+> **NOTE**: The plugins which generate output pages are located beneath the `Chronicle::Plugin::Generate` name-space.
+The plugins which generate snippets available to all pages are located beneath the `Chronicle::Plugin::Snippets` name-space.

 > **NOTE**: Because the snippets are included in every page, in the default themes, we've added `--force` to ensure that the output pages are updated.